 - Be mindful of your posture: Sit up tall and tuck your chin in, so that your ears are in line with your shoulders.
 Then, pull your shoulder blades back and down.

 - Wear a mask that fits well and breathe through your nose whenever possible: If your mask is too tight or loose, you may find yourself wiggling your jaw to keep it in place.
 Breathing through your nose allows your jaw to relax.

 - Explore some stress reduction techniques: Whether it be meditation, yoga, or deep breathing, reducing stress will allow the neck and jaw to relax.

-- Avoid foods that are hard to chew during flare-ups: Things like gum, tough meats, and hard candies can put a burden on the jaw.
-You can cook some of these hard foods in different ways to soften them or reduce them to smaller pieces before consumption.
+- Avoid foods that are hard to chew during flare-ups: Things like gum, tough meats, and hard candies can hurt the jaw.
+You can cook some of these hard foods in different ways to soften them.
+You can also reduce them to smaller pieces before consumption.

 - See your physiotherapist: Having your jaw assessed allows us to determine the best course of action for you!
-Once the jaw is examined, we can prescribe specific exercises and manual therapy to address your issues.
+When the jaw is examined, then we can prescribe specific exercises and manual therapy to address your issues.

-If you need more information about the TMJ or you’re experiencing jaw pain, feel free to give our clinic a call today or you can book online with one of our Physiotherapists by clicking here.
+If you need more information about the TMJ, or you’re experiencing jaw pain, give our clinic a call today!
+Additionally, you can book online with one of our Physiotherapists by clicking here.